 Despite the desperate need for the African continent to be digitized.
-If it is to consist of first world countries in the future it is important to consider at what cost.
-By cost, the resources need to develop the continent technologically is not the case but rather the cost to the environment.
-Global warming is real, and constant ignoring of the dangers it poses to the world makes it more fatal every day.
+If it is to compete with other first world countries in the future it is important to consider at what cost.
+By cost, the resources needed to develop the continent technologically is not the main concern but rather the cost to the environment.
+Global warming is real, and constant ignoring the signs is useless.
+Why not embrace the knowledge and use renewable energy to improve Africa?

 So the big idea is to make Africa a technologically improved and at the same time ecologically conscious continent.
 This plan entails the embrace of renewable energy and the reduction of greenhouse gas emissions among other measures that could be taken to fight the ever impending threat of global warming for the sake of the generations to come.

 It is a common complaint about African leaders and corruption once they get to power positions in their governments.
-They are commonly known to focus on the short term political, self-improvement goals of their offices.
+They are commonly known to focus on the short-term political, self-improvement goals of their offices.
 Hence making very minimal development if not none the people that chose them.
-Putting enough finances on the infrastructure sector to fund the installation of energy.
+Putting enough finances in the infrastructure sector to fund the installation of energy.
 More importantly green energy in relevant areas this would be a step in a development direction.